-Due to heat transfer from the process as well as power loss in the electronics, the temperature of the electronics housing and the assemblies it contains (e.g. display module, main electronics module and I/O electronics module) may rise to 80 $^{\circ}$ C (176 $^{\circ}$ F).
-When in operation, the sensor may reach a temperature close to the medium temperature.
+Due to heat transfer from the process as well as power loss in the electronics, the temperature of the electronics housing and the assemblies it contains (e.g. display module, main electronics module and I/O electronics module) may rise to 80 °C (176 °F).
+When in operation, the sensor can reach a temperature close to the medium temperature.